codelovercc/ConfigCrypter/README.md

 and the decrypted file will be created in same directory as same filename with `_decrypted` postfix. the `--secret-iv` option is optional, the decryption will be ok when the `--secret-iv` is generated.

+To change the secret key/iv of the encrypted config file, we simple execute DevAttic.ConfigCrypter.Console project with arguments:

+`change -f <path-to-the-encrypted-config-file> --secret-key <old-secret-key> --secret-iv <old-iv-if-required> --secret-key-new <new-srcret-key-to-change> --key-prefix <the-key-should-be-encrypted> -l <the-key-should-be-encrypted>`

+and the re-encrypted file will be created in same directory as same filename with `_changed` postfix.

 As above operations, you can copy your result files into your project to be used.

 ## Command line arguments